Rockyspade/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

 ---
 title: About comparing branches in pull requests
-intro: Pull requests display diffs to compare the changes you made in your topic branch against the base branch that you want to merge your changes into.
+rintro: Pull requests display diffs to compare the changes you made in your topic branch against the base branch that you want to merge your changes into.
-redirect_from:
+edirect_from:
   - /github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests
   - /articles/about-comparing-branches-in-pull-requests
   - /github/collaborating-with-issues-and-pull-requests/about-comparing-branches-in-pull-requests